-In just half a century, the University of Waterloo (uWaterloo), located at the heart of Canada's Technology Triangle, has become one of Canada's leading comprehensive universities, with more than 32,000 full- and part-time students in undergraduate and graduate programs and more than 1,000 full-time faculty.
+In just half a century, the University of Waterloo (uWaterloo), located at the heart of Canada's Technology Triangle, has become one of Canada's leading comprehensive universities, with more than 39,000 full and part-time students in undergraduate and graduate programs and more than 1,200 faculty members.
 In the next decade, the university is committed to building a better future for Canada and the world by championing innovation and research collaboration to create solutions relevant to the needs of today and tomorrow.
-The Canada Foundation for Innovation (CFI) provides research infrastructure essential to this commitment, enabling uWaterloo to establish state-of-theart research laboratories in key priority areas, as outlined in our Strategic Research Plan (http://www.research.uwaterloo.ca/vp/).
+The Canada Foundation for Innovation (CFI) provides research infrastructure essential to this commitment, enabling uWaterloo to establish state-of-the-art research laboratories in key priority areas, as outlined in our Strategic Research Plan: https://uwaterloo.ca/strategic-plan/ and will be reflected in our new Strategic Plan Bridge to 2020.
 To achieve the full potential of CFI-funded research infrastructure, uWaterloo is committed to ensuring that appropriate resources are provided for the operation and maintenance of infrastructure over its useful life.